aiidateam/aiida-core/README.rst

 **Automated Interactive Infrastructure and Database for Computational Science**

-AiiDA is a sophisticated framework designed from scratch to be a flexible and scalable infrastructure for atomistic simulations.
+AiiDA is a sophisticated framework designed from scratch to be a flexible and scalable infrastructure for computational science.
 Being able to store the full data provenance of each simulation, and based on a tailored database solution built for efficient data mining implementations, AiiDA gives the user the ability to interact seamlessly with any